Microsoft Corporation

 Intelligent Cloud

-Our Intelligent Cloud segment consists of our public, private, and hybrid server products and cloud services that can power modern business and developers.
+Our Intelligent Cloud segment consists of our public, private, and hybrid server products and cloud services that power modern business and developers.
 This segment primarily comprises:

 Enterprise and partner services, including Enterprise Support Services, Industry Solutions, Nuance professional services, Microsoft Partner Network, and Learning Experience.